enasequence/read_docs/faq/metagenomes.rst

 .. image:: images/metagenomes.png

-When intending to submit environmental Single-cell Amplified Genomes or uncultured viral genomes, please contact datasubs@ebi.ac.uk for assistance.
+When intending to submit environmental Single-cell Amplified Genomes or uncultured viral genomes, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ for assistance:

 Please see `here <..submit/assembly/metagenome.html>`_ for more information on how to submit your metagenome assemblies to ENA.